drvinceknight/rsd/docs/chapters/03-programming-best-practice.rst

   **Answer:** I have a personal preference as to what I enjoy doing but it's like going on a road trip: you don't go if you have to choose which 3/4 tires you take.
+- **Question:** What is the difference between a python docstring :code:`"""` and a comments :code:`#`?
+  **Answer:** There is a technical reason for how they differ under the hood (and there might be similar differentiations in other types of languages) but the main difference is the audience: a docstring is meant to be read by the user of the code and a comment is meant to be read by someone reading your code.